rdnfn/icai/README.md

 # Motivation

 Feedback data plays an important role in fine-tuning and evaluating state-of-the-art AI models.
 Often pairwise text preferences are used: given two texts, human (or AI) annotators select the “better” one.
 Such feedback data is widely used to align models to human preferences (e.g., reinforcement learning from human feedback), or to rank models according to human preferences (e.g., Chatbot Arena).
 Despite its wide-spread use, prior work has demonstrated that human-annotated pairwise text preference data often exhibits unintended biases.
 For example, human annotators have been shown to prefer assertive over truthful texts in certain contexts.
 Models trained or evaluated on this data may implicitly encode these biases in a manner hard to identify.
 To be able to better understand existing pairwise text preference data, we formulate its interpretation as a compression task: the *Inverse Constitutional AI* problem.
-Read the full paper (*coming soon*) for more background.
+Read the [full paper](https://arxiv.org/abs/2406.06560) for more background.

 # Algorithm